joncoons/Manufacturing-Vision-Accelerator-AMD64/Hands-on-Lab/sections/solution/image_upload.md

 Based on the boolean value set in the deployment manifest, the code will either call the 'file_upload_adlv2.py' or the 'file_upload_blob.py' to execute.

-You can easily check your storage using the [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=linux)<br><br>
+You can easily check your storage resource either in the portal or with the [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=linux)<br><br>